Toloka/docs/en/template-builder/reference/field.checkbox-group.md

 {% endcut %}

-By default, if the component returns false, this result will not be added to the output.
-To add false to the results, specify `"preserveFalse": true`.
+By default, if the component returns `false`, this result will not be added to the output.
+To add `false` to the results, specify `"preserveFalse": true`.

 [![View example in the sandbox](../_images/buttons/view-example.svg)](https://ya.cc/t/Mo_S234j47BPYs)